 US regulations (45 CFR 46.116) specify the elements of informed consent that must be conveyed to research participants through the informed consent process.
-It is the responsibility of the IoR, and all delegated study staff involved in the informed consent process, to deliver all required information to potential study participants.
+It is the responsibility of the Investigator of Record (IoR), and all delegated study staff involved in the informed consent process, to deliver all required information to potential study participants.